 Margaret Island is only 2.5 kilometers long and 500 meters wide, it is a precious green lung and an excellent destination if you want to escape the chaos of Pest and the ever present mass tourism.

 Some countries prefer to eradicate any relics of dark times in their history by dismantling monuments and sites that symbolize past oppression.
 Hungary chose to keep the memory alive for the world not to forget by creating an open air museum where all the statues and sculpted plaques of the communist era, (1949 to 1989), are displayed in a sort of museum of remembrance.
 Here you can see statues of Marx, Lenin, Engel and Hungarian communist leaders.

 Memento Park, known also as Memorial Park, is a crude reminder of the powerful damage caused by any form of dictatorship and for this reason I feel that it’s worth your time and thoughts.

 – Spas in Budapest *

-In Budapest there are around 300 spas with waters at different temperatures, from 20 to 76 °.
+Today Budapest houses about 300 spas with water temperatures ranging from 20 to 76 °.

-Among the most beautiful bath in Budapest i suggest you to try the Rudas Baths, at the end of Elisabeth’s bridge, the Gellert Baths, at the beginning of the Szabadság Bridge on the right side of the river, and the historic Széchenyi Bath in the Varosliget park.
+Among the most beautiful baths in Budapest, I suggest you try the Rudas Baths, at the end of Elisabeth’s bridge, the Gellert Baths, at the beginning of the Szabadság Bridge, and the historic Széchenyi Bath in Varosliget park.

 Come and follow me on Instagram or Facebook, you can have news, curosity, itinerary and low cost ideas for your next travel in Europe or in the world.